Mo-Co Alliance

 • How Will This Grant Work?

-MCA has secured funding from Montgomery County's Health and Human Services Department that will be be matched (or exceeded!) by local farm supporters like you.
-When the match is achieved we will open a grant application process for farmers (and landowner partners) to apply for cost share for fencing projects - inclusive of deer fencing for table crops and some livestock fencing.
+MCA has secured funding from Montgomery County and private foundations that will be be supplemented by local farm supporters like you.
+We will open a grant application process for farmers (and landowner partners) to apply for cost share for fencing projects - inclusive of deer fencing for table crops and some livestock fencing - and for the first time this year- inclusive of labor costs.
 The grant will stipulate the number of seasons the fencing location must be growing for a local food distribution nonprofit and what amount of produce donated meets the qualifications.
-We are gathering a committee of local farm experts from our board and elsewhere and will be tapping their expertise as we build a fair grant process that sends the maximum amount of food to hunger relief organizations - with a priority placed on those culturally appropriate crops that are hardest and most expensive to source.

 • I'd like to apply for the grant for my farm/farmland